 It is important to us that we meet your needs by ensuring the costs associated with the funeral fall within your budget.
 To make this possible, it is important that your funeral director is made aware of any financial requirements from the outset.
-Financial arrangements for a funeral may be pre-planned.
+Financial arrangements for a funeral may be pre-planned or even pre-paid.
 If you would like an estimate of costs, please get in touch with as much information as possible to help us establish what those costs are likely to be.

 The funeral account